Robert Aiken: Association with Robert Burns

 Robert is thought to have first met Burns in 1783.
 Burns commented that until he had heard Robert Aiken reading his poetry aloud he had failed to fully appreciate it.
 In letters to their mutual friend John Ballantyne that year, he describes Aiken as his "first poetic patron" and "first kind patron".

-In a letter to Robert Aiken in December 1786 Burns refers to him as "Dear Patron of my Virgin Muse" and that has been interpreted as infering that he may have been an intermediary in Burns's introduction to William Smellie and William Creech, his printer and publisher for the Poems, Chiefly in the Scottish Dialect (Edinburgh Edition).
+In a letter to Robert Aiken in December 1786 Burns refers to him as "Dear Patron of my Virgin Muse" and that has been interpreted as inferring that he may have been an intermediary in Burns's introduction to William Smellie and William Creech, his printer and publisher for the Poems, Chiefly in the Scottish Dialect (Edinburgh Edition).
 He had previously collected nearly a quarter (145 copies) of all subscriptions for Burns's Kilmarnock Edition.

 Burn's wrote that "I have found Creech, who is my agent forsooth, and Mr Smellie who is to be my printer, that honor and goodness of heart which I always expected in Mr Aiken's friends."

 In February 1786 he wrote to his friend John Richmond saying "My chief patron is Mr Aiken in Ayr who is pleased to express great approbation of my works".

 "The Cotter's Saturday Night" first published in the Kilmarnock Edition of 1786 was dedicated to Aiken by Burns and in the first verse he compliments his friend:

 "Holy Willie's Prayer" was inspired by Robert Aiken's "Glib-tongued Aiken's" successful defence of Gavin Hamilton in the summer of 1785 before the Presbytery of Ayr and the Synod in a dispute with the Rev. William Auld and the Kirk Session.

 Burns expressed his admiration for his friend in the following "Epitaph for Robert Aiken Esq";